michaelbull/zoom.ts/README.markdown

 # ![zoom.ts][logo]

-A lightweight TypeScript library for image and video zooming, as seen on [Medium][medium].
+A lightweight TypeScript library for image zooming, as seen on [Medium][medium].

 A running demonstration can be found [here][demo].